 Newcastle Paragliding Club

-Newcastle Paragliding Club thanks you for your membership contribution.
+Newcastle Paragliding Club welcomes you as a visitor or for your membership contribution.
 We also welcome your ideas and the giving of your time to club meetings and projects.
-Your club supports your access to the site, but needs your support in return.
+Your club supports your access to the sites, and values your support in return.

-In order to fly our beautiful sites around Newcastle you need to be a member of SAFA (either as a full SAFA member or under the SAFA Visiting overseas pilot license).It is also a requirement of club membership that you agree to observe & abide by the following values:
+In order to fly our beautiful sites around Newcastle you must be a member of SAFA (either as a full SAFA member or under the SAFA Visiting overseas pilot license)

-1. Respect for the site.
-Hickson Street and surrounds are a precious resource for our sport & our club.
-Our custodianship of it and ongoing access is never guaranteed and is under regular scrutiny.
-Please ensure that you access & use it in a manner that enhances our likelihood of keeping OUR resource open.
+1. Respect for the sites.
+Our sites and surrounds are a precious resource for our sport & our club.
+Our custodianship of sites and ongoing access is under constant review, and we are grateful for the goodwill of the site owners.
+When at a flying site, please always behave respectfully and considerately towards the site.
 This includes familiarity with site rules – this is your responsibility.
-The rules are detailed on our website and in various locations around the site.
-If in doubt it is a requirement that you ask a representative of the club for clarity.
-Launching/flying/landing only from or within specifically designated areas, in appropriate conditions following approved site procedures.
+The rules are detailed on our website and in various locations around the physical site.
+It is mandatory that visitors receive a site briefing from a clubs safety officer prior to flying.
+All club members have access to the site guides.
+If in doubt, it is a requirement that you ask a representative of the club for clarity.
+Launching/flying/landing is only permitted from or within specifically designated areas, in appropriate conditions following approved site procedures.

 It is a requirement of our “site licence” that:

-All pilots be aware and adhere to the” No Fly Zones” of the site
+All pilots be aware and adhere to the” No Fly Zones” of the sites.

 2. Respect for other stakeholders.
-Please respect the rights and differing expectations of other site stakeholders – these include residents, landowners, and members of the public and other site users and/or custodians such as National Parks or Newcastle City Council.
-Flying is not a right – it’s a privilege and our ability to participate requires quality relationships with other stakeholders whose interest may not necessarily be aligned to ours.
+Please respect and acknowledge the rights and interests of other site stakeholders – these include residents, landowners, members of the public and other site users and/or custodians such as councils, surf clubs, Newcastle Hang gliding club, NSW National Parks and Wildlife Service NPWS, State Forests, SAFA and CASA.
+Flying is not a right – Flying is a privilege that relies on the goodwill of these stakeholders to continue.

 3. Respect for our sport.
 Know the rules, know your limitations, participate within them and make safety your primary consideration.
-Every time you fly the site you are representing your sport & your club.
-Please help portray an image we can all be proud of.
-Consider the safety of locals and other visitors.
-This particularly applies to where large numbers of the public can be found near launch and landing zones i.e Beach areas.
+Every time you fly the site you are representing your sport & your/our club.
+Please help portray an image we can all be proud of, and protect the goodwill we have established.
+Always consider and ensure the safety of the general public.
+This particularly applies to where the public are near to a launch and landing zones.
 Pilots are also asked to keep their language in check at all times.

 4. Respect for your club and your fellow members.
-In a sport like ours we may not always agree but we can control the manner of our disagreement.
+Goodwill between pilots including visiting pilots, paragliding and hang gliding club members is vitally important.
 Please be considerate towards others.
-Animosity between any member of the club or public will not be tolerated by the club in any instance.
+Antisocial behaviour towards any member of the club or public will not be tolerated by the club in any instance.
 This applies to either verbal or electronic formats such as Email, Social Media postings or any other such carriage service.
-Should it be felt that an issue warrant’s investigation on Pilot Behavior or Safety grounds, the member should direct their concerns in writing to the NPC Committee.
+Should it be felt that an issue warrants investigation on Pilot Behavior or Safety grounds, the member should direct their concerns in writing to the Newcastle Paragliding Club Committee.

 It is a common courtesy to fellow pilots that the following is considered at all times:-